arJ-V/TeachAI/README.md

 # TeachAI

-TeachAI is an machine learning based tool aimed to help educators and teachers leverage facial empathy in optimizing student-level education by unlocking access to
+TeachAI is an machine learning based tool aimed to help educators and teachers leverage facial empathy in optimizing student-level education by unlocking access to a deeper contextual understanding of a student's emotions.
+Utilizing libreface's deep learning algorithm, facial features are encoded to empathy features.

 ## Features